 (2) Upon termination of the appointment of a person as an honorary warden that person shall forthwith return to the appointing body the certificate of his appointment.

-23. Powers and duties of honorary warden
+23. Honorary warden’s functions

 An honorary warden —

 (a) may, where a person commits an offence against the Act or these regulations, upon identifying himself as an honorary warden and, if required by that person, producing his certificate of appointment —